The health benefits of cooking from scratch are worth all the extra effort and hard work.

 - I didn’t think cooking from scratch made a big difference.

 I’ll confess, I used to believe that as long as I was in the kitchen whipping up meals, that was all that mattered.

-But after battling constant stomach aches from a few of my children I begin to do my homework on the type of foods I was preparing.
+But after battling constant stomach aches from a few of my children, I began to do my homework on the type of foods I was preparing.

 I discovered that many of the popular, quick food items in our home were not healthy at all.

-More chemicals made the list than actual food itself.
+More chemicals made the list than the actual food itself.